Mistralys/vortex-modlist-exporter/README.md

 1. Open Vortex
 2. Go to Settings > Workarounds
 3. In the "Database Backup" section, click "Create Backup"
-4. Run `php bin/export-modlist.php` to generate the mod list
+4. Run `composer build` to run all tasks.
-5. Run `php bin/generate-docs.php` to generate the Markdown files

 You will find the export files in the `output` directory.
 Some examples of what the script generates can be found